doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 More N/As on this one as `.setEncryptionRequired()` will throw if you try to create a keypair with a NONE state.

+**EDIT** It seems that there are still issues on 5 when using non-primary user accounts, which seems to behave like older OS versions and will still wipe the keystore :( See [this bug](https://code.google.com/p/android/issues/detail?id=61989#c21)

 ##Nexus 7 | 4.4.4

 | to ↓        from > | NONE | PIN | PASS | PATTERN |